Al Sadu: Al Sadu in Kuwait

 There are two main settings for Al Sadu in Kuwait: the desert, the traditional home of the nomadic Bedouin, where weaving was carried out by women; and the settled, urban existence of the town, where a very different type of weaving was undertaken by men.
 The history of wool weaving in the Arabian desert goes back thousands of years with woven items such as the tent and its colorful dividers, storage bags and animal trappings.
 In the urban setting of the town, men took on the weaving of cloth for the bisht (a man's cloak).

 The Al Sadu Society of Kuwait is dedicated to preserving, documenting and promoting the rich and diverse textile heritage of the Kuwaiti Bedouin, from the nomadic weaving of the desert through to the urban weaving of the town.
 Begun in 1978, as a private initiative, by a group of concerned Kuwaitis who wished to preserve a fast disappearing, yet intrinsic, cultural identity, the Al Sadu Project was founded.
 In 1991, soon after the Liberation of Kuwait, the project was transformed into Al Sadu Weaving Co-operative Society, a venture owned and run by the weavers and artisans themselves.
 The society runs a gallery, museum, shop and workshop at Sadu House (Beit al Sadu).

-In 2020 at the Session of the UNESCO Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, Al Sadu in the Kuwait was inscribed on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
+In 2020 at the Session of the UNESCO Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, Al Sadu was recognized as part of the Intangible Cultural Heritage of Humanity, following a request from Kuwait and Saudi Arabia.